 McAuliffe’s book, The Good Echo, rooted in research on a forward-thinking yet flawed dentist of the 1930s, opens in the voice of a ghost child, telling the story of his mother and father.
 McAuliffe's short stories and essays have nominated for Pushcart Prizes and has appeared in various journals as well as in the Best American Short Stories anthologies.
 She joins us from Union College in New York.

 Nesbit and McAuliffe are old friends, a nice reminder of writers’ working friendships.
 Come enjoy an energizing evening for writers and readers!

 The event, part of the MFA in Writing program’s Craft Talks series, will take place in Harmon Hall, Room 136, on the main Lindenwood University campus in St. Charles.
 Admission is free.
-Light refreshments will be served.
-Co-sponsor Left Bank Books will have books available for Kij Johnson to sign.
+Co-sponsor Left Bank Books will have books available for the authors to sign.

 A flier is attached HERE if you care to share via email or post in your office or favorite local coffee shop.
 Feel free to bring friends, co-workers, and family.